How-To: Preparing Your Files for the Perfect Prints

 Blue: Safety line – Keep text and images within this line.
 Anything outside this area might get trimmed off.

-Our take on Borders in designs: Due to possible cutting shifts, we recommend you skip printing designs with borders.
+Our take on Borders in Designs: Due to possible cutting shifts, we recommend you skip printing designs with borders.
 However, if your design contains a border, we recommend that it falls within the safe zone guidelines and extends to the edge of the bleed line.

 If you want to make sure that your designs fall into the guidelines of the 3 colored lines, we have helpful templates you can download for each product that will act as a guide while you are in the designing stages of your prints.